How are engineers jobless? Many factors contribute to jobless engineers. Engineers are not immune to job loss and hardships.

 - Roads and bridges

-Thus, a double strike against jobless engineers in difficult economic times.
-Engineers get laid off and they can’t find new jobs because no one is hiring.
+Companies not surprisingly hire less, when they’re financially struggling.
+So, it’s a double strike against jobless engineers in difficult economic times.
+Engineers get laid off and then they can’t find new jobs because no one is hiring.

-Even more, the struggles of one company will impact many other engineers too.
-For example, a company would do the following:
+Even more, the struggles of one company will impact other working engineers too.
+For example, a struggling company would do the following:

 - Spend less on software from other tech companies.
-As a result, the revenue of these other companies will drop and they too will have layoffs.
+In return, the revenue of other companies will fall and layoffs will ensue.

-- Stop infrastructure upgrades, which results in reduced traditional engineering work.
+- Freeze infrastructure upgrades, which then reduces traditional engineering work.

 #3 Shrinking engineering fields

 For example, mining and petroleum engineering are shrinking industries.
-Not to say you can’t find a job.
+Not to say you can’t find a job, but it’s becoming more difficult.
+Especially, as an inexperienced engineer.

 |School year||Full-time undergrad enrollment in petroleum engineering (U.S.)||Part-time undergrad enrollment in petroleum engineering (U.S.)|

 My point is, don’t blindly choose a field expecting to land a job because you’re an “engineer”.
-Engineers are a dime a dozen.
+Engineers are a dime a dozen, with many unemployed.
+Instead, choose your field wisely, and maximize your skills to try to become a 10x engineer.

 |School Year||Number of U.S. undergrad students enrolled||U.S. population||Enrollment ratio to U.S. population|

-That said, the number of engineers is growing even compared to the increasing U.S. population.
-You can see this in our above table.
+To point out, more fields of engineering are now created too.
+So, naturally, more people will enroll in engineering.
+But the number of engineers is growing even compared to the increasing U.S. population.
+You can see this in the above table.

 This all leads to greater job competition.
-Then add in globalization, and you can see the problem.
+Then throw globalization and you can see the problem.

 Many engineers from around the globe want to come to America to work.

-So, in the U.S. you’re not only competing with engineers in your own backyard.
-But, with engineers from around the globe.
+So, you’re not only competing with engineers in your own backyard anymore.
+But, with countless engineers from around the globe.
+The age-old supply and demand curve then goes into effect.

 Important Note: immigrating engineers create many new U.S. businesses.
-In return, many new jobs are created.
+In return, immigrants create many new jobs as well.
+Currently, the U.S. issues 85,000 H-1B visas annually.

 #6 Artificial Intelligence (AI) / Automation

 - Entry-level positions: many entry-level positions will go away.
-Especially since a lot of entry-level positions are repetitive type work.
-Repetitive types of work are most easily automated.
+Especially, since these positions are primarily repetitive type work.
+And repetitive type work is most easily automated.

 - Fewer engineers: one engineer will overtake the role of five engineers.
-The one engineer will manage several AI-run machines.
+This one engineer will manage several AI-run machines.

 - Elimination of certain engineer positions: certain types of engineering positions will go away.
 For example, the role of product engineers.
 Instead, an AI-driven website will deliver product information to customers.

-I know, AI will create new engineering jobs too.
+AI will create new engineering jobs too.
 But, the jobs will become more specialized.
-This transition will weed out many lower-level engineers who can’t level up.
+This transition will weed out many lower-level and weak-performing engineers.

-- New state employment laws leading to increased liability for full-time employees.
+- New state employment laws, lead to increased liability for full-time employees.

-- To increase profits by cutting low performing employees.
-As a result, not paying for extra benefits such as health-care and 401(k) matching.
+- To increase profits by cutting low-performing employees.
+In return, not pay for extra benefits such as health care and 401(k) matching.

 - Better adapt to fast-changing markets to maximize profits.
 It’s easier to hire contractors to handle spikes in demand versus full-time employees.
 Because once demand drops, the company will remove the contractors from their payroll.